 Australia Weatherman Pulls Dead Body From Ocean

-According to authorities, the body that the weatherman helped recover is believed to be 32-year-old British national Jake Jacob’s, who had moved to the Golden Coast from the United Kingdom and was reported missing a few days earlier.
+According to authorities, the body that the weatherman helped recover is believed to be 32-year-old British national Jake Jacob’s.
+He had moved to the Golden Coast from the United Kingdom and was reported missing a few days earlier.
 A search and rescue mission had been launched after the body of Jacobs’ swimming partner, 29-year-old Julia Boiko, was found a few days earlier.
 Police believe the pair had gone out for a late-night swim and were skinny dipping.

 Affected by the situation, Bradnam described it as “pretty harrowing” and hopes to “never experience that again.”
 Because face it, pulling out a dead body from the ocean is terrifying.
 This man has some serious guts.
 Bradnam went on to say, “In the heat of the moment, I thought this is someone’s son, it’s going to bring some closure – we’ve just got to do it.”